 In a market where businesses are unwilling to invest unless they can see immediate value, clients may need to see frequent reporting and measurable results before they are able to trust a partner agency.
 Once agencies have gained this trust, they can tap into these existing relationships to drive higher revenue.

+We're an agency of over 70 now, across five countries.
+And it hasn't been easy.
 There needs to be a strategic plan to run the business so that reactive decision making is kept to a minimum.
 Decision making should be intentional and decentralized.

 One way to achieve this is to document the principles that agencies want to guide all decision-making, so that employees are able to make decisions aligned with the long-term best interests.
 Other ways could include developing an optimized pricing structure versus the lowest rates, specializing in niches, being selective about new clients, and developing replicable sales processes.